It’s morning, you’ve just woken up, and you check the time only to discover that you’ve missed your morning alarm.

 Vehicles can be a chore to maintain.
 You have to keep track of the mileage and time since your car was last maintained.

-You’ve got to worry about paying insurance prices, big repair fees, rising gas costs, and basic maintenance bills.
+You’ve got to worry about paying insurance bills, big repair fees, rising gas costs, and basic maintenance bills.

 Also, you may be burdened with a vehicle that has constant break-downs.
 If your automobile isn’t reliable, it can be quite a trying expertise.